Senate GOP throws cold water on House shutdown talk

 The House Freedom Caucus has already threatened to oppose any stopgap bill that doesn’t pursue changes to border policy, what they describe as the “weaponization of the Justice Department,” and “woke policies in the Pentagon.”

-While most Senate Republicans are pushing for more bipartisan government funding bills, those issues have also found support in the Senate GOP, as some also seek to pin blame on Democrats for a potential shutdown.
+While many Senate Republicans have supported the bipartisan government funding bills crafted in committee, those issues have also found support in the Senate GOP, as some also seek to pin blame on Democrats for a potential shutdown.

 Sen. Markwayne Mullin (R-Okla.) also commended House conservatives for “looking for the best option to put the best package forward for America.”